AlexisHutin/home_lab/README.md

 This multi-layered monitoring approach provides me with both high-level insights and detailed analytics, enabling me to effectively manage and optimize my home lab environment.

+## Backup and Recovery

+Currently, I am in the process of devising a backup strategy, exploring tools to automate backups in a straightforward manner.
+The plan, as it stands, includes:

+- Backing up the configurations of all my containers.
+- Creating backups of all my Docker Compose configurations within Portainer (along with Portainer's own configurations).

+Future steps include:

+- Duplicating these backups to a local backup server (planned but not yet available).
+- Duplicating these backups to the cloud for added redundancy.

+By implementing this backup plan, I aim to safeguard against data loss and ensure the resilience of my home lab environment.
+Stay tuned for further updates as this backup strategy evolves.